mambainspired/100-days-of-Code/README.md

 Keeping myself honest.
 Talk is cheap.

 No work days = 9

 CTCI - Cracking the Coding Interview
-Algo & DS - Course by Mosh H. and practice on LeetCode and Codewars

 ## Day 54 - 21 Apr 2020
 Working through the Bit Manipulation chapter of the CTCI book.